rm4193/Data-Science-Visualization-ToolKit/README.md

     b.
 Register Anaconda3 as my default Python 3.7

-**2. Download the zip from the URL:** https://github.com/rm4193/Data-Science-Visualization-ToolKit/archive/PROTOTYPE.zip
+**2. Download the toolkit using this link:** https://github.com/rm4193/Data-Science-Visualization-ToolKit/archive/PROTOTYPE.zip

     a.
 This zip file will contain all the files